 Francis Bruguière was born in San Francisco, California.
-He was the youngest of four sons born into a wealthy family and was privately educated.
-He was a brother of painter and physician Peder Sather Bruguière (1874-1967) and was the grandson of banker Peder Sather.
+He was the youngest of four sons born into a wealthy banking family and was privately educated.
+He was a brother of painter and physician Peder Sather Bruguière (1874-1967) and the grandson of banker Peder Sather.

 In 1905, having studied painting in Europe, Bruguière became acquainted with photographer and modern art promoter Alfred Stieglitz (who accepted him as a Fellow of the Photo-secession), and set up a studio in San Francisco, recording in a pictorialist style images of the city after the earthquake and fire; some of them were reproduced in a book called San Francisco in 1918.
 He co-curated the photographic exhibition at the 1915 Panama-Pacific Exposition in San Francisco, and nine of his photographs were included in The Evanescent City (1916) by George Sterling.

 In 1918, following the decline of the family fortune, he moved to New York City where he made his living by photographing for Vanity Fair, Vogue, and Harper's Bazaar.
 Soon he was appointed the official photographer of the New York Theatre Guild.
 In this role he photographed the British stage actress Rosalinde Fuller, who was debuting in What's in a Name?
 (1920) – and she partnered him for the rest of his life.